 Since 2013, the Embarcadero waterfront has also been home to one of the city's most beloved museums: the Exploratorium, an interactive space highlighting science and art with an array of hands-on exhibits, many that involve playing with gravity, motion, light, sound, and everything in between.
 It's for kids and adults alike, and really takes advantage of its bayside space with outdoor exhibits that capture wind sounds, examine the different colors and water, and determines which way the tide is flowing.
 Don't miss the Tactile Dome, a pitch black maze that you navigate through touch.

-There are both bicycle rental stations and Ford GoBike stations at strategic spots along the Embarcadero, and City Kayak, just north of the ballpark, offers options for exploring the bay by canoe, kayak, or stand-up paddleboard (SUP).
+There are both bicycle rental stations and Lyft Bay Wheels stations at strategic spots along the Embarcadero, and City Kayak, just north of the ballpark, offers options for exploring the bay by canoe, kayak, or stand-up paddleboard (SUP).

 Where to Eat & Drink